Friday, 16 July 2021

 Why I am feeling low?

 Sometimes it can be hard to pinpoint what’s bothering you.
-It might be a combination of things that are slightly worrying or draining, so it can be difficult to identify which one is the problem.
-We’re more likely to feel low when stressed.
+It might be a combination of things that are slightly worrying or draining.
+So it can be difficult to identify what exactly the problem is.
+We’re more likely to feel low when stressed too.

-There are some things that are likely to have a negative effect on our mood.
+There are some things likely to have a negative effect on our mood.
 See if any of these sound familiar:

 - Difficult events in your life, or worry about an upcoming one